epidemicz/juggler/README.wait.md

     </tbody>
 </table>

 The client-measured latencies during those juggler load tests was below 100ms per call for the median, and below 400ms for the 99th percentile.
 Pub-sub was not stress-tested as it uses the native redis feature and there are some benchmarks already available for this.
 As always with benchmarks, you should run your own in your own environment and use-case.
 There is a script in `misc/perf/run-do-test.sh` that can help you with this, make sure you understand the script before running it using your digital ocean account.
+Many raw test results are available in this `misc/perf` directory.

 ### License